rigdev/rig/plugins/google_cloud_sql_auth_proxy/README.md

-# Google SQL Proxy Plugin
+# Google Cloud SQL Auth Proxy Plugin

-The `rigdev.google_sql_proxy` plugins injects a Google Cloud SQL auth proxy container into your deployment.
+The `rigdev.google_cloud_sql_auth_proxy` plugins injects a Google Cloud SQL auth proxy container into your deployment.
 See [here](https://cloud.google.com/sql/docs/mysql/sql-proxy) for a description of the auth proxy.
 It will append a container named `google-cloud-sql-proxy` running the `gcr.io/cloud-sql-connectors/cloud-sql-proxy` image to your deployment and set its arguments, environment variables and config files according the the configuration of this plugin.

 The config can be templated with standard Go templating and has